infonl/info-jira-issue-details-enhancements/README.md

 # jira-issue-details-enhancements
 Enhance your JIRA issue details page

-Creates nice copypasteable text in JIRA issue page
+Creates nice copypasteable text in JIRA issue page, including copy-to-clipboard-button

 This text can be used for instance in copyTextSlack
-- Format: ISSUESID - Issuetitle
+- Format: ISSUEID - Issuetitle
-- Format: ISSUESID - Issuetitle (StoryPoints)
+- Format: ISSUEID - Issuetitle (StoryPoints)
-The IssueID is linked to the story
+The ISSUEID is linked to the story
 - Example DBI-2334 - Create new form (8)